UstadMobile/UstadMobile/INSTALL.md

 On Ubuntu:
 ```
-apt-get install openjdk-18-jdk mediainfo sox libsox-fmt-mp3
+apt-get install openjdk-17-jdk mediainfo sox libsox-fmt-all
 ```
 Note: if you have other Java versions, make sure you run the server jar using JDK17+.
 You can use ``sudo update-alternatives --config java`` to set the default java version to run.

 If using Ubuntu 23.10+, you can use the HandBrakeCLI from the Ubuntu package manager (1.6.1):
 ```